wisecash/wisecash-support/_posts/2000-01-01-what-is-wisecash.md

 index: 0
 ---

 [WiseCash](https://www.wisecashhq.com) is a lightweight cash-flow forecasting SaaS app.
-It helps you forecast your business bank account balance, without having to labor over a spreadsheet.
+It helps you forecast your business bank account balance and always know your runway, without having to labor over a spreadsheet.

 {% include full-screenshot.html file="burn-chart-forecast.png" %}